 This summary highlights information contained elsewhere in this prospectus.
 This summary does not contain all of the information that you should consider before investing in our common stock.
-You should read the entire prospectus carefully, especially the risks of investing in our common stock discussed under "Risk Factors" and combined financial statements and related notes.
-The terms "we," "us," "our" and "FMC Technologies" refer to the issuer in this offering and our predecessor, the Energy Systems and Specialty Systems businesses of FMC Corporation.
+You should read the entire prospectus carefully, especially the risks of investing in our common stock discussed under "Risk Factors" and our combined financial statements and related notes.
+The terms "we," "us," "our" and "FMC Technologies" refer to the issuer in this offering and our predecessor, the Energy Production Systems, Energy Processing Systems, FoodTech and Airport Systems businesses of FMC Corporation.
 The term "FMC Corporation" refers to FMC Corporation, a Delaware corporation.
-This prospectus gives effect to the expected execution of intercompany agreements between FMC Technologies and FMC Corporation.
-Unless we specifically state otherwise, the information in this prospectus does not take into account the possible issuance of up to additional shares of our common stock, which the underwriters have the option to purchase from us solely to cover over-allotments.
+This prospectus gives effect to the execution of intercompany agreements between FMC Technologies and FMC Corporation.
+Unless we specifically state otherwise, the information in this prospectus does not take into account the possible issuance of up to 1,657,500 additional shares of our common stock, which the underwriters have the option to purchase from us solely to cover overallotments.